pkgxdev/brewkit/README.md

 }
 ```

-This should be added to a `pkg doctor` type thing I reckon. eg.
+This should be added to a `pkg doctor` type thing I reckon.
+E.g.
 `pkg doctor zlib.net -Q:rpath`.

 &nbsp;

 # Tasks